knopflerfish/knopflerfish.org/knopflerfish.org/branches/kf3/osgi/framework/readme.txt

      Packages to add to the default list of packages exported by the system bundle.

+   org.knopflerfish.framework.system.packages.base
+     An alternative to setting org.osgi.framework.system.packages.
+     When this property is used the list of packages given will be appended with the default set of osgi-packges for the current framework and then used as the exports of the system bundle.

    org.knopflerfish.framework.debug.print_with_do_privileged
      Surrond all debug print-operations originating from